ReEngineering Humanity @836M

 This is a six-month exhibition presented in two phases: phase one, Re-Engineering Humanity, is highlighted by works presented in augmented reality; phase two offers computational works made with artificial intelligence.
 AI will soon be present in all aspects of our lives from the cradle to the grave.

 Lady PheOnix is a curator of contemporary art and a passionate producer of creative works at the intersection of visual art and technology.
 She elevates and amplifies the work of artists through curated group shows organized in her virtual gallery, YESUNIVERSE, on Instagram.
 She has organized exhibitions for the Museum of the African Diaspora in San Francisco, 836M in San Francisco, and HuffPost Arts.
 As an autodidact, she began curating in 2015 as a form of creative self-care. #theyesuniverse has reached a global audience of millions, making it an institution.
 Lady PheOnix is regarded as one of the most influential digital gallerists, and has built an engaged community of dynamic artists, curators, and collectors by leveraging virtual space’s ability to generate and facilitate new forms of collaboration.
 She currently lives and works in the Bay Area.

 ART x TECHNOLOGY x CULTURE

-yesuniverse is a global arts platform and vessel for experimentation and collaboration.
-We build community online/IRL through events and exhibitions where art + technology bring people together.
+YESUNIVERSE is a vessel for experimentation and collaboration that builds community online and in-person through events and exhibitions where art and technology bring people together.